Block 1 Hero Preview — Portable Battery vs Generator CA

 Power Off

 Grid goes down.
 Gas stations, ATMs, and traffic lights lose power.
-Fuel runs out at open stations within hours.
+Fuel becomes hard to get at open stations within hours.
 Battery stations are already charged.

 Hours 1–48